Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Determination of from rotation curve data

 The THINGS rotation velocity data for NGC 2841 is available at distances up to $51.6$ kpc, or almost $15$ times the distance scale of the disk.
 Figure 1 shows an eight-parameter fit of the rotation velocity data to the series $\sum_{n=-3}^4a_n r^{n}$ from $r= 3.8$ to $ 51.6$ kpc.
 The fit is done to the midpoints [corresponding to the dots] of the error bars.
 From the fitted function for $v(r)$, we obtain the gravitational potential $\phi(r)$ by numerically integrating (\ref{dphidr}).
 The result is shown in figure 2.
-The density profile $\rho(r)$ is found using (\ref{1.3}), and is shown in figure 3.
-The latter two plots are combined in figure 4 to give $\log{({\rm \rho(r)/ \rho_0})}$ versus $\phi(r)$, where $\rho_0$ is a constant with units of density.
-From this figure it is evident that $\rho(\phi)$ has an exponential behavior in the region $7<r<22$ kpc, or approximately from $2$ to $6$ times the distance scale of the disk.
+The density profile $\rho(r)$ is found using (\ref{1.3}), and is shown in figure 3.\footnote{Figure 3 exhibits a region beyond $40$ kpc where the density increases with increasing $r$.
+Similar results are seen for very distant regions of NGC 7331, NGC 2903, NGC 3521 and NGC 3198.
+This behavior is presumably unphysical, and so if one can trust the fits in these regions, it may indicate that the two assumptions (spherical symmetry and circular orbits) used in obtaining $\rho(r)$ are invalid for these particular regions.
+In any case, these regions are far beyond the domains of interest of our paper. } The latter two plots are combined in figure 4 to give $\log{({\rm \rho(r)/ \rho_0})}$ versus $\phi(r)$, where $\rho_0$ is a constant with units of density.
+In the region $7<r<22$ kpc, it approximately coincides with a straight line with negative slope.
+From this figure it thus appears that $\rho(\phi)$ has an exponential behavior in the region $7<r<22$ kpc, or approximately from $2$ to $6$ times the distance scale of the disk.
 Finally, in figure 5 we plot minus the derivative of $\log{{\rm \rho}}$ with $\phi$ versus $r$.
 An approximately constant value of $\sim 190$ eV/Kel is obtained for $\;\;-\frac{d\log{{\rm \rho}}}{d\phi}$ over the range $7<r<22$ kpc, which is shown in the inset.
-Therefore in this region the system is consistent with the description of a Boltzmann gas with $m/T\sim 190$ eV/Kel. $\;\;-\frac{d\log{{\rm \rho}}}{d\phi}$ gradually increases to $\sim 250$ eV/Kel over the range $20<r<30$ kpc, before rapidly decreasing beyond $30$ kpc.
+Therefore this region is consistent with the description of a Boltzmann gas with $m/T\sim 190$ eV/Kel. $\;\;-\frac{d\log{{\rm \rho}}}{d\phi}$ gradually increases to $\sim 250$ eV/Kel over the range $20<r<30$ kpc, before rapidly decreasing beyond $30$ kpc.